One frequently asked question is: "What type of device should I get for my student?"

 Is there a specific device that you recommend?

 Typically, no. We have seen students use devices ranging from Macs and PCs to Chromebooks, so there is by no means a set standard.
-We often recommend purchasing along the lines of what you have used in the past.
+We often recommend purchasing along the lines of what your student has used in the past.

 Valor is a G-Suite and Office 365 school.
-As G Suite and Office 356 are web-based programs, 99% of standard coursework can be completed utilizing anything that can access a web browser.
+As G Suite and Office 356 are web-based programs, 99% of standard coursework can be completed on any device that can access the internet through a web browser.

 Do I need the highest level MacBook out there?